joshhighet/multisocks/README.md

 ## testing

-this is a short script to check multisocks is running correctly. it assumes multisocks is running locally and makes ten requests to Cloudflare.
+this is a short script to check multisocks is running correctly.

-you should see a new IP address in each response - this is assuming you have at-least ten circuits to leverage, as ten requests are made!
+> it assumes multisocks is running locally and makes ten requests to Cloudflare, returning the requested IP for each request

 ```shell
 for i in {1..10}